 Is your mattress wearing proper protection?

 Mattress covers are designed to cover (and sometimes encase) a mattress to protect it from daily wear and tear, shielding it from dust, allergens and spills.
-But they can also help maintain a consistent temperature in the microclimate of the bed, reduce tossing and turning.
+But a mattress protector can also help maintain a consistent temperature in the microclimate of the bed, reduce tossing and turning.
 Some can even improve the comfort-level of the mattress.

 Why are you protecting your mattress?

-Before you begin shopping for a mattress cover, pad or topper, know why you need one in the first place.
+Before you begin shopping for a mattress cover, protector or pad, it’s important to know why you need one in the first place.

 - Liquids and/or spills?
 Upgrade to a cover with waterproof fabric.